Causes of Pain and Burning in the Achilles Tendon

 Causes of Achilles Tendonitis

-Achilles tendonitis can happen when people don't warm up the calf muscles before exercising, or suddenly increase how much exercise they are doing overall.
-The tighter the calf muscles, the more tension that's placed on the Achilles tendon.
-You can also get Achilles tendonitis if you try to do too much, too quickly.
+• Neglecting the warm-up routine: Achilles tendonitis can happen when people don't warm up the calf muscles before exercising, or suddenly increase how much exercise they are doing overall.
+The tighter the calf muscles, the more tension is placed on the Achilles tendon.

-Exercising in worn-out sneakers, or in shoes that aren't designed for the activity, can cause Achilles tendonitis.
-Running on hard surfaces, like concrete, and jumping often, like when playing basketball, can also irritate the Achilles tendon.
+• Running and jumping: Running on hard surfaces, like concrete, and jumping often, like when playing basketball, can also irritate the Achilles tendon.

 Other factors that may be triggers include: